naibarn/SmartSpec/.smartspec/workflows/smartspec_generate_spec_from_prompt.md

-# /smartspec_generate_spec_from_prompt v5.6.0
+name: /smartspec_generate_spec_from_prompt
+version: 5.7.0
+role: spec-generation/bootstrap
+write_guard: ALLOW-WRITE (scoped)
+purpose: Generate one or more starter `spec.md` files directly from a natural language prompt, aligned with SmartSpec SPEC-first governance, without overwriting existing specs and with optional SPEC_INDEX updates.

+---

-## Summary
+## 1) Summary

-Generate one or more starter `spec.md` files directly from a natural language prompt, using existing project structure as context.
+`/smartspec_generate_spec_from_prompt` generates one or more starter `spec.md` files directly from a natural language prompt, using existing project structure as context. fileciteturn24file0

 This workflow is designed for **first-time spec creation** from a prompt.
 After it creates starter specs, you should refine them with